Diocese of Paterson: 2000 to present

-After Rodimer retired in 2004, Pope John Paul II appointed Auxiliary Bishop Arthur J. Serratelli of Newark as his successor.
-After Serratelli retired in 2020, Pope Francis named Kevin J. Sweeney of the Diocese of Brooklyn as the next bishop of Paterson.As of 2023, Sweeney is the bishop of Paterson.
+After Rodimer retired in 2004, Auxiliary Bishop Arthur J. Serratelli of Newark succeeded him.
+After Serratelli retired in 2020, Kevin J. Sweeney of the Diocese of Brooklyn succeeded him.

-In August 2024, the diocese, along with its Colombian and Filipino priests filed an immigration case with the D.N.J. against the US Department of State, the US Department Homeland Security, and the United States Citizenship and Immigration Services.
+In August 2024, the diocese, along with its Colombian and Filipino priests, filed an immigration case against the US Department of State, the US Department of Homeland Security, and the United States Citizenship and Immigration Services.
 The action stemmed from policy changes in EB-4 worker visa procedures for foreign-born clergy.
+The diocese dropped the lawsuit in November 2025 after reaching an agreement with the Trump Administration.